 One of the technologies that are constantly analyzed for its innovative use is NFC (Near Field Communication) technology.

-NFC technology is one of the short-range wireless communication technologies that is based on RFID.
-NFC provides secure and inherent communication between electronic devices.
+NFC technology comes with short-range wireless communication technologies that is based on RFID.
+NFC tracking provides secure and inherent communication between electronic devices.

 Different industries which are using NFC technology are: